MenghuaXie/M202AFinalProject/index.md

 After normalizing those pictures and randomly separate them into 2 groups at a ratio of 9:1 for training and verification.
 WE have the dataset available.

 ##### Training Process and Result
-We train the date set for 300 epochs using yolov5m and get 2 weights, the best one and the last one.and we choose the best one for prediction.
+We train the date set for 300 epochs using yolov5m and get 2 weights, the best one and the last one and we choose the best one for prediction.

 ![training](githubpageImages/微信截图_20201214014523.png)
 ![training](githubpageImages/微信截图_20201214012328.png)